 /NOT FOR DISTRIBUTION IN THE U.S. OR OVER U.S. NEWSWIRES/

-TORONTO, ONTARIO — July 31, 2014 — True North Apartment Real Estate Investment Trust (TSX: TN.UN) (the “REIT”) today announced its results of operations and financial condition for the three months ended June 30, 2014 (the “second quarter”).
+TORONTO, ONTARIO – July 29 2015 — True North Apartment Real Estate Investment Trust (TSX: TN.UN; TN.DB) (the “REIT”) today announced its results of operations and financial condition for the three and six months ended June 30, 2015.

-At the conclusion of the second quarter of 2014, the REIT’s debt to gross book value was 62.9% (inclusive of the 2019 Debentures) and its interest coverage ratio was 2.70 times.
+At the conclusion of the second quarter of 2015, the REIT’s debt to Gross Book Value was 62.58% and its interest coverage ratio was 2.54 times.
 Both metrics fall within the REIT’s stated targets.
-The weighted average interest rate on the REIT’s portfolio was 3.25%, and the weighted average term to maturity was 4.02 years.
-CMHC-insured debt accounted for approximately 40% of the REIT’s overall mortgage portfolio.
+The weighted average interest rate on the REIT’s portfolio was 3.08%, and the weighted average term to maturity was 3.38 years.
+CMHC-insured debt accounted for approximately 48% of the REIT’s overall mortgage portfolio.

 About the REIT